BigDataAnalyticsGroup/vagrant-bde/README.md

 $ vagrant box update
 ```

-To start the virtual machine, execute the following command in the Vagrant directory:
+To start a virtual machine, execute the following command in the directory containing the `Vagrantfile` (how to get our `Vagrantfile` is explained below in the section `Workflow`):
 ```sh
 $ vagrant up
 Bringing machine 'bde_box' up with 'virtualbox' provider...